chabibchabib/GCpu_OpticalFlow/Doc/_build/html/_sources/index.rst.txt

 ..
-CGPU Optical Flow documentation master file, created by sphinx-quickstart on Mon Jan 17 15:28:37 2022.
+GCPU Optical Flow documentation master file, created by sphinx-quickstart on Thu Jan 20 15:41:51 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to CGPU Optical Flow's documentation!
+Welcome to GCPU Optical Flow's documentation!
 =============================================

 .. toctree::